 Executive Vice President

 Never at a loss for words, Beth helps her clients pick the right ones so they can bring their big ideas to life.
-Beth is a mile wide and much more than an inch deep on issues ranging from health care and reproductive rights to economic inequality, immigration reform and gender equity.
-She is particularly skilled at working with nonprofits to develop and implement communication and campaign strategies that motivate target audiences to action.
+Beth is a mile wide and much more than an inch deep on issues ranging from economic inequality and reproductive rights to immigration reform and gender equity.
+She is particularly skilled at working with nonprofits to craft creative strategies that get results because she’s walked in their shoes.

-Beth’s work with the Robert Wood Johnson Foundation’s Consumer Voices for Coverage program provides advocacy organizations with the communication skills they need to engage with health care consumers.
-She was instrumental in a successful campaign to make key provisions of the Earned Income Tax Credit and the Child Tax Credit permanent for America’s working families and partnered with the Center for Community Change in an effort to reform our nation’s unjust immigration policies.
+She was instrumental in a successful campaign to make key provisions of the Earned Income Tax Credit and the Child Tax Credit permanent for America’s working families and collaborated with the Center for Community Change in an effort to reform our nation’s unjust immigration policies.

 Beth developed Spitfire’s Smart Plan, a crisis communication tool that helps nonprofits anticipate and plan for crises.
 If a crisis strikes, Beth is on speed dial for many of Spitfire’s clients.

 Prior to joining Spitfire, Beth was the senior vice president of external affairs for Planned Parenthood of Illinois.

 As a vice president at the Chicago-based public affairs firm Jasculca/Terman and Associates, Beth won the prestigious Silver Trumpet Award from the Publicity Club of Chicago for her work with the AFL-CIO on the Democratic Presidential Forum.

 In 2007, Beth led the historic political program for the Chicago Federation of Labor that elected six new aldermen to the Chicago City Council and passed the Big Box Living Wage ordinance.